Product set growth in virtual subgroups of mapping class groups: Introduction

-The following proposition tells us that the subgroups we have ruled out in \Cref{IntroFinalVersion} and \Cref{IntroRaagGrowth2} cannot have uniform product set growth for any $\alpha$ and $\beta$, which justifies that these results are indeed dichotomies.
+The following proposition tells us that the subgroups in the first cases of \Cref{IntroMainResult} and \Cref{IntroVirtualRaag} cannot have uniform product set growth for any $\alpha$ and $\beta$, which justifies that these results do indeed give a dichotomy for the finitely generated subgroups.